 "Pocket" bikes True performance that packs.
 These are real "folders" which fold within 30 seconds and pack easily into the TravelCase.

-Tandems 1-, 2- and 3-person bikes that either fold or disassemble for travel.
+Tandems 2- or 3-person bikes that either fold or disassemble for travel.
 Pack into one or two suitcases, depending on the model

 For more details about these models, including photographs and prices, click on one of these cycling styles: touring, road, mountain, tandem, commuting.

 Tests have shown that up to 16 mph, the small wheel is more efficient that a big wheel.
 Between 16 and 33 mph there is little difference.
 Over 33 mph the gyroscopic effect of the big wheel makes it more effective.
 Most folks do not go over 33 mph.